SavinaRoja/SavinaRoja.github.io/_posts/2015-11-18-haskell-meets-the-central-dogma.md

 the sequence.

 {% highlight haskell %}
 --function that gives whatever sequence element it receives replicateBase :: Element -> Element replicateBase x = x

---function that maps the replicateBase function over its input replication :: Seq -> Seq replication x = map replicateBase x
+--function that maps the replicateBase function over its input replication :: Seq -> Seq replication s = map replicateBase s
 {% endhighlight%}

 So when we feed a string like  `"GATTACA"` to the `replication` function, we